Updated May 31, 2023

 Emerging concepts of leadership theories include servant leadership, authentic leadership, ethical leadership, neo-charismatic leadership, shared or distributed leadership, and entrepreneurial leadership.

 “A genuine leader is not a searcher for consensus but a molder of consensus.” – Martin Luther King Jr.

 Times have changed since the first theory of leadership was formed.
-Today, economic turbulence, global uncertainties and changing corporate realities, have necessitated the emergence of new leadership paradigms.
-The leader today has to be a molder of opinion, a creator of opportunities, a driver of change, a manager of diversity, and a conflict management expert.
-Not an easy task that.
+Today, economic turbulence, global uncertainties, and changing corporate realities have necessitated the emergence of new leadership paradigms.
+Today’s leader must be a molder of opinion, a creator of opportunities, a change driver, a diversity manager, and a conflict management expert.
+Not an easy task.

-As Napolean puts it, “A leader is a dealer in hope.”
+As Napolean says, “A leader is a dealer in hope.”

-Here is some link that will help you to get more detail about the Leadership Theories, leadership concepts, and leadership behavior. so some link here are given the below that will help you get more detail.
+Here is some link that will help you get more detail about Leadership Theories, concepts, and behavior.
+So some links here are given below that will help you get more detail.